ikmb/wgs-calling/README.md

 This pipeline generates human whole-genome variant calls from short read files.

-Please not that this code is not yet final!
+!!!
+Please note that this code is not yet final !!!

 ### Documentation